p3tr0v/chacal/README.md

 `antidebug.ByTimmingDiff(time, int)` return boolean<br/>
 Compare whether the difference between initial and end time is bigger than difference allowed (in seconds).
 When debugging, some analisys use to take some time into a function.
-Grag the time just in the begging of the function and later in the end, before go out, and ask Chacal to compare.<br/>
+Grab the time just in the begging of the function and later in the end, before go out, and ask Chacal to compare.<br/>
 Example:
 ```
 func myFuncHere(){
   initTime := time.Now() // grab the time here
   // do your actions here
-  if antidebug.ByTimmingDiff(timeInit, 2){ // if your function takes 2 seconds or more, your malware must be debbuging.
+  if antidebug.ByTimmingDiff(timeInit, 2){ // if your function takes 2 seconds or more, your malware must be debugged.
 You chose your time.
     // exit or wait
   }
 }